jeanineerica/sample-boxes/README.md

 # sample-boxes
-Sample boxes using HTML and CSS
+Sample boxes with different background image and text with shadow using HTML and CSS and Bootstrap.